Theatre (THEA)

 Focuses on the role of the artist as 'cultural worker' through devising theatre in a community-based context that is explicitly concerned with social and/or health-related issues.
 While there is substantial research, reading and critique involved, the overall experience will be that of rigorously composing theatrical work vital to the community.
 Same as GWS 418.
 3 undergraduate hours.
 4 graduate hours.

-A functional, working knowledge of AutoCAD is required for most, if not all, theatre technicians working in the field today.
-This course is an introduction to the software.
-Students will gain a basic familiarity of what the program is capable of and how to apply that to the creation of drawings used in the Entertainment Industry.
-3 undergraduate hours.
-3 graduate hours.
-May not be repeated for credit.
-Prerequisite: THEA 425.
+A functional, working knowledge of computer assisted design (CAD) is required for most advanced theatre technicians working in the field today.
+This course is a multilevel exploration into various CAD programs.
+Students will gain a basic familiarity with the capability of programs and how to apply gained knowledge to the creation of technical drawings used in the Entertainment Industry.
+2 undergraduate hours.
+2 graduate hours.
+May be repeated to a maximum of 4 undergraduate or graduate hours in the same semester and to 8 undergraduate hours in separate semesters.
+Prerequisite: THEA 126.
 Enrollment limited to Theatre majors or by consent of instructor.

 THEA 420 Shop Practice credit: 4 Hours.